MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 ---
 # Set Up Email
-> [!Note]
-> Enhanced email capabilities are available in preview, which means that you can try them out but should not use them in production.
-Preview features give you early access to new capabilities, so you can provide feedback that can help us make them even better.
->
-> If you're new to [!INCLUDE[d365fin](includes/d365fin_md.md)], the new email capabilities are already turned on.
-If you are already using SMTP settings for email, see [Legacy SMTP Settings and the Email - SMTP Connector Extension](admin-how-setup-email.md#legacy-smtp-settings-and-the-smtp-connector-extension).

-People in businesses send documents such as sales and purchase orders and invoices by email every day.
+People in businesses send information and documents, such as sales and purchase orders and invoices, by email every day.
 Administrators can make that easier to do by connecting one or more email accounts to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 That cuts out the middle-man, and lets people send documents without having to open an email app.
 People can compose each message individually with basic formatting tools, such as fonts, styles, colors, and so on, and add attachments of up to 100MB.
 Administrators can also set up report layouts that include only the key information from documents.

 The email capabilities in [!INCLUDE[d365fin](includes/d365fin_md.md)] make it easy to send documents, but that's a one-way street.
 You cannot also receive replies.